 Hello!
 I’m back from maternity leave with one more child, this a larger stroller, generic many many more toys strewn across the living room floor, and a new excitment for getting my oar back into the waters of storytelling.

 To get started, I will be speaking about how organizations can use storytelling more effectively in a workshop called “Telling Our Stories” at the October General Meeting of the Federation of Community Social Services of BC.
 I’ve also begun a little side project in the form of a blog called A Seasonable Life.
 It’s where I share recipes, craft ideas, and general thoughts about trying to live a sustainable life in the city.
 A way to keep myself writing and telling my own stories.
 Come check it out!

 I am also, of course, looking forward to developing new digital storytelling and writing workshops this year.
 And, as always, if you have an idea for a workshop you’d like to take or host, email me and tell me about it – I’m always up for new projects!

 Hope you’re all enjoying these beautiful Autumn months and hope to see you soon.

-In Golden Thread Stories workshops, students will produce a one to three minute digital story, using their own words and images.
+In Golden Thread Stories workshops, health system students will produce a one to three minute digital story, check using their own words and images.
 Storytellers will explore the creative process of story development, record their own first-person narratives, and learn how to combine images, voice and soundtrack into a completed digital story.
 All our workshops are designed for small groups of students and provide skilled facilitators to guide the process.

 We have no upcoming workshops scheduled at this time.
 Check back soon, or email me for more information!